-Find out where to collect a RAT on campus.
+Find out where to access RATs on campus.

 Processes and administrative measures

-- A dedicated Public Health Network supports timely COVID-19 case management and response, to minimise risk of on-campus transmission and support those who are require to isolate or quarantine
+- A dedicated Public Health Network supports COVID-19 case management and response, to minimise risk of on-campus transmission

-- Ensure appropriate record keeping, health declaration and training processes are in place
+- Ensure appropriate record-keeping and training processes are in place

-- Advise people not to attend University locations if they are unwell, even with mild symptoms, and provide advice about getting tested for COVID-19 and what to do from there
+- Strongly encourage people not to attend University locations if they are unwell, even with mild symptoms, and provide advice about getting tested for COVID-19 and what to do from there

-- Report COVID-19 cases on campus on our website, to the Victorian Department of Health as required, and follow a mutual notification process for groups visiting the University
+- Report COVID-19 cases on campus on our website and to the Victorian Department of Health as required

-- Follow the Victorian Government's principles of COVIDSafe workplaces
+- Follow the Victorian Government's guidance for COVIDSafe workplaces